GitFriskies/Onyx-Development/Armor.md

 ---

 ### EQUIPMENT
-Equipment may affect visually or gameplay-wise.
+Equipment may affect visually or gameplay-wise. __This equipment goes on your helmet, so it is required to wear armor.__

 #### Gasmasks
 Gas masks will provide protection from certain gasses and SCPs. __However, certain SCPs/gasses do not provide protection and requires a hazmat suit or Beta 7 equipment.__